mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 [system.bus.voltage.magnitude system.generator.voltage.magnitude]
 ```

-On the other hand, the starting values for the voltage angles are defined based on the initial values given within the buses:
+Next, the starting values for the voltage angles are defined based on the initial values given within the buses:
 ```@repl initializeACPowerFlow
 system.bus.voltage.angle
 ```